Ajaykumbhar/LeetCode-DailyQuestion/August2023/8th-August/README.md

 #### What?
 - We will use a modified version of the binary search algorithm to efficiently find the target element's index in the rotated sorted array.
-- The binary search approach is appropriate here because it allows the algorithm to narrow down the search space in each iteration.

 #### Why?

 - The modified binary search algorithm quickly reduces the number of elements it needs to check in each step.